How to find the love you deserve (part 3)

 - First you invest your time and energy in answering questions that increase your awareness around your patterns so you uncover your automatic ways of responding in relationships and become aware of the motivations behind them.

-- Following that, you catch yourself when you’re triggered to fall back into old behaviours and you consciously decide to do something different instead.
+- Following that, you catch yourself when you’re triggered to fall back into old behaviors and you consciously decide to do something different instead.

 - You shift your view of yourself as someone capable of a good, healthy, mutually beneficial relationship and decide you will not accept anything less than that.